wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 # CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW
-1. Measure drivers with REW and useg REW EQ to flatten the SPL creating IIR (PEQ) filters for each driver, then import the PEQs into CamillaDSP and measure the results.
+## 1. Measure drivers with REW and useg REW EQ to flatten the SPL creating IIR (PEQ) filters for each driver, then import the PEQs into CamillaDSP and measure the results.

-###REW SPL measuring.
+### REW SPL measuring.

 First I set the SPL to about 90db.
 This is a K-Horn and needs to breathe.
 This level is also good to find various room rattles and stop them before they interfere with the measurements.